 (3) the number of students screened and the number who were identified as having reading difficulties including, but not limited to, dyslexia and who required intervention, and the interventions employed by the school; and

 (4) longitudinal data reported by grade that separately identifies academic growth for students who are identified as having reading difficulties including, but not limited to, dyslexia and provided intervention services, and students who do not receive services.
 Individual students must not be identified.

 Section 59-33-550.
 (A) There is created a Learning Disorders Task Force for the purpose of working with the department in matters relating to reading disorders to include, but not be limited to, dyslexia.
-The State Superintendent of Education shall convene the first meeting at which time a chair shall be elect by the task force.
+The State Superintendent of Education shall convene the first meeting at which time a chair shall be elected by the task force.
 The task force is composed of nine members as follows:

 (1) an education specialist in school psychology appointed by the State Superintendent of Education, for a term of three years;